When a Friendship Is More Than Friendship: The Tender Letters of Clara Schumann and Johannes Brahms

 With heartiest wishes for your welfare, and begging you to kiss me,

-Four months earlier, Richard Schumann had died in the mental asylum.
+Four months earlier, Robert Schumann had died in the mental asylum.
 Clara had been forced to begin mourning his loss while witnessing his deterioration, but his death delivered a shock of grief for which no one could prepare.
 Brahms’s affectionate devotion became her only comfort.
 She threw herself into popularizing her late husband’s compositions, which she performed unwearyingly around Europe as she single-parented their seven children.
 But she was equally enchanted by Brahms’s own genius — she praised and encouraged his work privately, and extolled and recommended it publicly.
 This mutuality of artistic admiration became a centerpiece of their layered love.

 In a letter from July of 1858, penned after she had made yet another spirited recommendation of Brahms’s work, Clara protests that her creative opinion isn’t influenced by “blind enthusiasm” for him and writes tenderly: